-This post about things to do in Moab is a guest post by Kyle.
+This post about things to do in Moab is authored by Kyle.

 Moab in Utah is the gateway to two incredible national parks.
 Whether you appreciate nature or enjoy adventure, there are plenty of things to do in Moab.